Six Syllable Types and how to begin teaching Syllable Division

 When two vowels are together, we have to make decisions.

 “Do the vowels make a regular 2 vowels going walking combination, like ai, ea, oa, or others?
 Look at the poster if needed.”
-If the vowels are a regular combination, they follow the rule, so mark them with the red marker.
+If the vowels are a regular combination, they follow the rule, so mark them with the red marker to show the syllable division.

 “Do the vowels make a special rule, like oy, ow, au, or others?
 Look at the vowel poster if needed.”
-If the vowels are a special rule, circle them with a red marker.
+If the vowels are a special rule, circle them with a red marker to mark syllable division.

 “Are the two vowels a different combination that we are used to seeing, like ia or io?”
 If so, we probably need to divide the syllable between the vowels!